 Osmo Vänskä with the Minnesota Orchestra, 2020 #

 There are the fast tempi, of course.
 They are nearly the same as those Vänskä used in his previous recording of this symphony for BIS, done with the Lahti Symphony Orchestra more than 20 years ago.
-The first movement is done in under ten minutes (12 is more common), the second in under nine (ten is more common), the third takes just four & a half (the standard being about five & a half) & the fourth less than 12 (13 being more common).
+The first movement is done in under ten minutes (12 is more common), the second in under nine (ten is more common), the third takes just four and a half (the standard being about five and a half) and the fourth less than 12 (13 being more common).
 In other words, this recording is very fast but also nimble, boisterous, a violent storm.
-It’s full of vitality & life force.
-It grabs hold of you & doesn’t let go for the 35 minutes it takes to finish.
+It’s full of vitality and life force.
+It grabs hold of you and doesn’t let go for the 35 minutes it takes to finish.

-Then there is the detail, which Vänskä & the recording engineers bring out in all its resplendent glory.
+Then there is the detail, which Vänskä and the recording engineers bring out in all its resplendent glory.
 There is a deep-seated affinity here.
-If I had not just given Santtu-Matias Rouvali’s recording three out of five feathery peacocks, I might have written something stupid & cliché like that Vänskä, being a Finn, has the music of Sibelius running through his blood.
-But I did & so I won’t.
-Instead I attribute it to years of experience & studies in his native country.
-Sibelius’s first symphony is a wild animal & this recording is its natural habitat.
+If I had not just given Santtu-Matias Rouvali’s recording three out of five feathery peacocks, I might have written something stupid and cliché like that Vänskä, being a Finn, has the music of Sibelius running through his blood.
+But I did and so I won’t.
+Instead I attribute it to years of experience and studies in his native country.
+Sibelius’s first symphony is a wild animal and this recording is its natural habitat.
 Five out of five grey-haired pyromancers.

-Pyromancer in the modern fantasy sense of somebody who casts fireballs & that sort of thing, not in the ancient sense of somebody who divines with fire. ↩︎
+Pyromancer in the modern fantasy sense of somebody who casts fireballs and that sort of thing, not in the ancient sense of somebody who divines with fire. ↩︎

 Lahti Symphony Orchestra in which, by the way, Santtu-Matias Rouvali’s parents play.
-Rouvali & Vänskä both studied at the Sibelius Academy, though decades apart.
+Rouvali and Vänskä both studied at the Sibelius Academy, though decades apart.
 What to make of this?
-Nothing, except that Finland is a country of only about five & a half million inhabitants. ↩︎
+Nothing, except that Finland is a country of only about five and a half million inhabitants. ↩︎